ukwa/mementoweb-webclient/README.md

 To Do List
 ----------

+UKWA
- * FIXME Add http:// if not supplied.
+ * FIXME Add a menu item to UKWA to link to BlueBox.
+ * FIXME Also release updated UKWA with url parameter fix.

  * FIXME Snapshot table CSS (next/prev/etc)
- * FIXME Ensure UKWA can take a URL parameter for nominations, and link it in.
- * FIXME Add a menu item to UKWA to link to BlueBox.
- * Add archive column? collapse? mementos by host.
+ * FIXME Clean up archive selection code.
+Perhaps remove it.
  * No LIVE?
  * TODO Use Future pattern for long calls to avoid AskTimeoutException (see on graphs failing to load.
 JS?).
  * Shorten display of long URLs to avoid breaking the layout.
  * Add Help, esp. for the bookmarklet, as popovers (http://twitter.github.com/bootstrap/javascript.html#popovers)
  * Add busy logos/warning while screenshots are loaded?
  * Add text that displays if there is no JavaScript?

  * Allow years to be selected, in turn filtering the list of Mementos to show a year-long graph etc.
  * Add a lots-of-screenshots timeline.
  * Use timeline screenshots to estimate degree of change over time (e.g. even just colour changes).